Chatham House: Global Trade 2019

 With global trade dynamics undergoing a major shift, this is a critical time to take stock and assess the future of global economic connectivity.
 The Chatham House Global Trade conference will examine the current state of international trade, focusing on how the political landscape is reshaping global trade relations and identifying building blocks for better trade in a digital age.

-- Karel de Gucht, President, Institute for European Studies; former European Commissioner for Trade (2010-14)
+- Karel de Gucht, President, Institute for European Studies; European Commissioner for Trade (2010-14)

 - Alan Wm.
 Wolff, Deputy Director-General, World Trade Organization